RossClarkScotland/Automotive_Vocab_Trainer/README.md

 presentations, for which students provide one another with a list of 10 automotive-related terms, and explanations for these terms, that will occur during the presentation.
 The vocabulary portion of the exam is the one students most frequently have concerns about.
-To help them study for this part of the exam then, the _English for Automotive Engineers_ app
+To help them study for this part of the exam, the _English for Automotive Engineers_ app
 A) gathers all the exam-relevant vocabulary, both from the textbook and the student presentations, in one place, an B) provides students with an effective means of learning this vocabulary using active recall techniques.
 [The Effect of Word Recall on English Vocabulary Learning | IEEE Conference Publication | IEEE Xplore](https://ieeexplore.ieee.org/document/5476669)

-Users of _English for Automotive Engineers_ will be first and foremost participants of the English course of the same name at the Technical University Munich.
+Users of _English for Automotive Engineers_ will be participants of the English course of the same name at the Technical University Munich.
 These participants are primarily from Germany, China, and Spain (though past students have come from a broad range of countries) and are primarily bachelor&#39;s degree students studying automotive engineering,